george-shilovsky/quickforge-docs/docs/SaveKitLite/ui.md

 ---

+## 🧩 Using in Blueprints

+All listed functions are exposed to Blueprints and can be used with:

+- UMG widgets (e.g. `ListView`, `Button`, `ComboBox`)
+- Event Graphs
+- Custom UI logic (e.g. save menus, profile pickers)

+These nodes return strings or structs and require no C++ code.

 ## 💡 Tips

 - Sort slots by `SaveTime` to show newest first
+> 🕒 Recommended display format: `dd.MM.yyyy HH:mm`
+> Use the `FormatText` node in Blueprints for localization and styling.
 - Format `SaveTime` as ``"dd.MM.yyyy HH:mm"`` for better readability
 - Use ``AutoSave`` or ``Profile_1`` as consistent slot names

+> 📦 Want to display saved variables too?
+> See [Working with Variables](variables.md) for using `GetVariable()` in UI.